TreyDettmer/WebcamChatApp/README.md

 # WebcamChatApp

 This is a video call application that I made in Unity.
+Download the companion chat room application [here.](https://github.com/TreyDettmer/MessengerApp)

 ## Known Issues
 - The audio is pretty glitchy.